About the Nursing Program

 - Integrity: acting in accordance with an appropriate code of ethics and accepted standards of practice.
 Integrity is reflected in professional practice when the person is honest and provides care based on an ethical framework that is accepted within the profession.

 - Social Justice: upholding moral, legal, and humanistic principles.
-This value is reflected in professional practice when the person works to assure treatment under the law and access to quality health care.
+This value is reflected in professional practice when the person works to assure equitable treatment under the law and access to quality health care.

 - Responsiveness: responding to the legitimate needs of constituents, in coordination with education, economic, political and cultural systems.
 This value is fundamental because it relates to basic human rights.